Xyfir/Documentation/xyfir-annotations/integration.md

-Prior to reading through the integration documentation, you should first familiarize yourself with Xyfir Annotations' [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md).
+Prior to reading through the integration documentation, you should first familiarize yourself with the [user help docs](https://github.com/Xyfir/Documentation/blob/master/xyfir-annotations/help.md).

 # Subscriptions